Australian Property Institute

 Logo of the Australian Property Institute.

 The Australian Property Institute (API) is a professional industry body representing residential, commercial and plant and machinery valuers, analysts, fund managers and property lawyers.

-The API was originally formed in 1927 as the Commonwealth Institute of Valuers.
-Multiple Australian financial institutions require property professionals who carry out mortgage valuation work to be members of the API.
+The API was originally formed in 1926 as the Commonwealth Institute of Valuers.
+Due to the protections provided by API members being covered by a Professional Standards Scheme, overseen by the Professional Standards Council, and the access that enables to full professional indemnity insurance, all major lenders require property professionals who carry out mortgage valuation work to be members of the API.

-The Commonwealth Institute of Valuers had 3225 members in 1972.
+According to its 2024 Annual Report, API has 7,336 members of which over 5,000 are professional valuers.

 The API provides certifications to its members reflecting their specific field of expertise.
 Such Certifications are required by some Australian States to practice in the specific field.
 These Certifications are: